x

 SAFe Rescue's board said Missy's situation is one example of the daily cases they see.

-"There are more animals coming into shelters, staying longer than usual, and having more medical and behavioral problems," said Emily Dolan, SAFe’s Board President.
+"More animals are coming into shelters, staying longer than usual, and having more medical and behavioral problems," said Emily Dolan, SAFe’s Board President.
 "Shelters have less access to spay/neuter and health care, and costs are up in all areas.
 We need your help."

 As of Oct.
-11 - the next $31,000 in donations will be matched by a group of generous community members to double your impact for cats like Missy.
+11 - the next $31,000 in donations will be matched by a group of generous community members to double your impact on cats like Missy.

 If you want information on how to donate to the emergency fundraising campaign - click here.